 HawaiiAlaskaFloridaSouth CarolinaGeorgiaAlabamaNorth CarolinaTennesseeRIRhode IslandCTConnecticutMAMassachusettsMaineNHNew HampshireVTVermontNew YorkNJNew JerseyDEDelawareMDMarylandWest VirginiaOhioMichiganArizonaNevadaUtahColoradoNew MexicoSouth DakotaIowaIndianaIllinoisMinnesotaWisconsinMissouriLouisianaVirginiaDCWashington DCIdahoCaliforniaNorth DakotaWashingtonOregonMontanaWyomingNebraskaKansasOklahomaPennsylvaniaKentuckyMississippiArkansasTexas

-Lectures can be large but professors expect students — of whom there are about 25,000 — to quickly catch on to material.
-The school offers over 200 majors, degrees, and credentials, and it's recognized for its innovation and research.
-The Koegel Autism Center at the Gervitz Graduate School of Education is a state-of-the-art treatment center, and the school is also home to the National Center for Ecological Analysis and Synthesis, a program focused on scientific discovery.
+Lectures can be large, but professors expect students — of whom there are nearly 25,000 — to quickly catch on to the material.
+The school offers more than 90 bachelor’s degrees, and it's recognized for its innovation and research.
+The Koegel Autism Center at the Gervitz Graduate School of Education is a state-of-the-art treatment center.
+The school is also ranked among the top institutions in the U.S. for its scientific impact in the fields of engineering and physical sciences.

 UCSB has a solid graduation rate of about 87%, and students go on to earn median salaries of nearly $75,000 in their early careers.